booz-allen-hamilton/agile-playbook/plays/2_Value.md

 ###Practice -  Roadmap
 Most teams need a Product Roadmap to understand high-level objectives and direction for the project.
 We think of this as the project's North Star.
-If we've deviated disinctly from it -- we should have a good reason, and we probably need to update the roadmap.
+If we've deviated distinctly from it -- we should have a good reason, and we probably need to update the roadmap.
 Be sure to include the ultimate project goals in the Roadmap, keeping in mind their value added and the desired outcomes from the customer’s point of view.
 It should loosely encapsulate the the overall vision and give a sense for when capabilities will be delivered, or intersecting milestones are going to occur.
 The roadmap should probably cover the next 6-12 months, and only in broad strokes.
 Your team will have to talk through rough sizing of work and prioritization during the creation process.
 You're not building a schedule; but you are trying to pain a *plausible* picture.
 Be sure to build this together, or at least review and revise it together.
 Too many roadmaps are built by leadership, and they never have buy-in from the team.

 ###Practice -  Release Map
 Once the Roadmap is complete, a Release Plan may be created for the first release.
 Each release should begin with the creation of a Release Plan specific to the goals and priorities for that release.
 This ensures that the value being added to the project is consistently reviewed and if necessary, realigned, to maximize the overall value and efficiency of development.
 Like the Product Roadmap, the Release Plan should include a high level timeline of the progression of development, specific to the priorities for that release only.
 The highest value items should be released first, allowing the stakeholders visibility into the progression of the work.